 Los Alamos Fire Continues To Rage

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Melissa Block.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

-NPRs Ted Robbins reports on concerns that the fire could reach barrels of nuclear waste that are stored there.
+NPR's Ted Robbins reports on concerns that the fire could reach barrels of nuclear waste that are stored there.

 TED ROBBINS: The Las Conchas fire is burning trees and dry brush with high winds pushing it along.
-Fire spokesman Terry McDermott says its moving so fast, hes trying to keep up with it.
+Fire spokesman Terry McDermott says it's moving so fast, he's trying to keep up with it.

-In 2000, a devastating fire hit the nearby town of Los Alamos, destroying hundreds of homes, but no radiation was released from the lab.
+ROBBINS: In 2000, a devastating fire hit the nearby town of Los Alamos, destroying hundreds of homes, but no radiation was released from the lab.
 Still, between then and now, Terry McDermott says the lab acted.

-ROBBINS: Roark also says the barrels themselves can withstand fire, and theres a sprinkler system.
+ROBBINS: Roark also says the barrels themselves can withstand fire, and there's a sprinkler system.

-Ted Robbins, NPR News.
+ROBBINS: Ted Robbins, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.